jina-ai/jina/docs/fundamentals/flow/client.md

 If no callback is provided, `client.post()` returns a flattened `DocumentArray` containing all Documents of all Requests.

-By setting `return_responses=True` when creating a Client, this behavior can be modified to return a list of Responses instead.
+By setting `return_responses=True` when creating a Client, this behavior can be modified to return a list of Responses (`DataRequest`s) instead.

 If a callback is provided, no results will be returned.